API access tokens - what's new

 Basic Auth

-Basic Authentication is an HTTP authentication scheme that sends credentials as a Base64-encoded string: Authorization: Basic <base64-encoded-username:password>
+Basic Authentication is an HTTP authentication scheme that sends credentials as a Base64-encoded string: Authorization: Basic <base64-encoded-username:password>.

-In Mollie we use the client ID
+In Mollie we use the client ID and client secret as basic access credentials:

 "Basic " + toBase64(client_id + ":" + client_secret)